 El Chaltén is an adventurer’s paradise as it is situated among some of Patagonia’s most incredible landscape.
 The town is small, but if you enjoy hiking, biking, climbing, skiing, and other outdoor activities, we absolutely recommend visiting.
-Staying in El Chaltén will offer great opportunities to experience Los Glaciares National Park and the other stunning spots.
+Staying in El Chaltén will offer great opportunities to experience Los Glaciares National Park and other stunning spots.
 We put together this city guide with hopes that it helps you prepare for a visit to this Argentine mountain town.

 When to Visit El Chaltén